nanopack/mist/README.md

 ## Websocket Endpoint

 Mist also comes with an embeddable websocket api, that can be dropped into an alreaday existing application.
+And by default has a layer of authentication.

+To Authenticate with the websocket endpoint, a valied token MUST be passed in as the `X-Auth-Token` header value.
+If the user is authenticated correctly, then the websocket is allowed to be established.
+The token is used to look up which tags can be used in a subscription, and all subscriptions MUST have at least 1 valid tag in them to be sucessful.

 ## Payloads